cocofp/PADS/README.md

-# PSADS: ADS-Optimized Zone-Based SMOGN Data Generator
+# PADS: ADS-Optimized Zone-Based SMOGN Data Generator

-This repository provides the implementation of **PSADS (Partitioned SMOGN with Adaptive Data Selection)** for synthetic data generation in small-sample, cross-region maize yield prediction.
+This repository provides the implementation of **PADS (Partitioned Adaptive Data Synthesis)** for synthetic data generation in small-sample, cross-region maize yield prediction.

 The script refines zone-based SMOGN-generated candidate samples by selecting synthetic samples with higher authenticity, consistency, and diversity.